eddie-energy/architecture/arc42/aiida/building-block-view/aiida-application/aiida-application.md

 communication between the AIIDA Frontend and the AIIDA Backend, both components need to run on devices connected to the household's local area network.
 This is done for security purposes to ensure that only the customer can configure the AIIDA Backend.
-To configure the connection to the EDDIE Framework, the customer needs to access the EP Website first, and manually copy-paste the provided token (encoding the necessary information, e.g., the Region Connector IP and connection ID) to the AIIDA Frontend.
+To configure the connection to the EDDIE Framework, the customer needs to access the EP Website first, and manually copy-paste the provided token (encoding the necessary information, e.g., the URL of the EDDIE framework and connection ID) to the AIIDA Frontend.
 Alternatively, the customer can use the AIIDA Smartphone App which automatically sends this information to the AIIDA Backend by scanning a QR code from the EP Website.
 Overall, the AIIDA Frontend enables the customer to: configure the connection to the Data Source, configure the connection to the EDDIE Framework,